Multi-Turn Adaptive Prompting Attack on Large Vision-Language Models: Red-Teaming Instructions

 \section{Red-Teaming Instructions}

 Figures~\ref{fig:mapa_wo_reflection} - \ref{fig:stable_diffusion_prompt} show our carefully engineered system prompts to the red-teaming agents in order to overcome the LLM's inherent safety alignments and engage them in adversarial activities.
-Specifically, we demonstrate the instructions for generating the initial attack chain (\ie without reflection) and its corresponding with-reflection version in Figure \ref{fig:mapa_wo_reflection} and \ref{fig:mapa_reflection} separately.
+Specifically, we demonstrate the instructions for generating the initial attack chain (i.e., without reflection) and its corresponding with-reflection version in Figure \ref{fig:mapa_wo_reflection} and \ref{fig:mapa_reflection}, respectively.